michellelclement/meatblog/README.md

 ### users:
-**_id:** to be able to reference the user via a unique id **username:** the username in which the user would like to be known within the website **Password:** The password for which the user wishes to be able to log into the website
+**_id:** to be able to reference the user via a unique id

+**username:** the username in which the user would like to be known within the website

+**Password:** The password for which the user wishes to be able to log into the website

 ### recipes:
-**_id:** Unique identifier for the recipe **category:** The selected category of which the recipe applies to **recipe_name:** the name in which the user wants to name the recipe **recipe_method:** text describing the method to cook the recipe **image_url:** a url to be supplied by the user to add an image to their recipe **created_by:** this records the name of the user which entered the recipe into the website **date_added:** this records the date and time of when the recipe was entered
+**_id:** Unique identifier for the recipe

+**category:** The selected category of which the recipe applies to

+**recipe_name:** the name in which the user wants to name the recipe

+**recipe_method:** text describing the method to cook the recipe

+**image_url:** a url to be supplied by the user to add an image to their recipe

+**created_by:** this records the name of the user which entered the recipe into the website

+**date_added:** this records the date and time of when the recipe was entered

 ### categories: the category items are pre-set by the website owner and can only be changed by the website owner.
-**_id:** the unique identifier for each category item **category:** the name of the category.
+**_id:** the unique identifier for each category item

+**category:** the name of the category.
 The items set are Breakfast, Lunch, Dinner, Snacks

-I decided to use MongoDB to store the details entered into the database as it fit the method needed and I
+I decided to use MongoDB to store the details entered into the database as it fit the method needed.

 ## Technologies Used